naneau/gerenuk/README.md

         connection:
             require: 'dbPackage'

-            # Callback on the instance
+            # Callback on the instance of dbPackage
             callback: (db, callback) ->
                 db.connect (error, connection) ->
                     throw "Error!" if error
                     callback connection

-Gerenuk keeps a copy of every
+Gerenuk keeps track of services it's currently waiting on.
+This means that when asking for a service twice, before it's ready, will still give you the same object once for both injections.

 ## Examples